flother/htmltab/README.rst

     -s, --select TEXT               Integer index, CSS selector, or XPath expression that determines the table to
                                     convert to CSV.
-    -n, --null-value TEXT           Case-insensitive value to convert to an empty cell in the CSV output.
+    -n, --null-value TEXT           Case-sensitive value to convert to an empty cell in the CSV output.
 Use multiple times if you have more than one null value.
                                     [default: 'na', 'n/a', '.', '-']
     -c, --convert-numbers / -k, --keep-numbers
                                     Convert number-like strings into numbers